oanapintoiu/bank_tech_test/README.md

 2. Install nvm, istanbul, setup jest ==Done==
 3. Develop tests and then code for deposit feature ==Done==
 4. Develop tests and then code for withdrawal feature ==Done==
 5. Work on developing tests for adding a transaction.
-Create an array 'this.transactions' in the transaction.js controller.
+Create an array 'this.transactions' in the transaction.js controller. ==DONE==
-6. Define a addTransaction method in the transaction.js controllet and test individually, one at a time, that it adds a transaction with the following data: credit, debit, balance, new Date().
+6. Define a addTransaction method in the transaction.js controllet and test individually, one at a time, that it adds a transaction with the following data: credit, debit, balance, new Date(). ==DONE==
-7.
-8.
-9.
+7. Research how to call transaction.js controller into the bankAccount.js controller.  ==DONE==
+8. Update diagram based on research and changes made in the code. ==DONE== 9.
 10.

 ## 7. Test Covarage